 The terminology used in this blog will be as follows:

 - Cluster: A collection of Kubernetes nodes with shared API masters.
-While Istio also works with other cluster types, such as virtual machines, initial focus was on Kubernetes clusters.
+While Istio supports other cluster types, the focus was on Kubernetes clusters.

-- Network: A set of endpoints or service instances that are directly interconnected from a network perspective.
-That is, barring any security devices and policies, anyone can talk to anyone.
-How direct connectivity is achieved is out of scope.
-It may use a Virtual Private Cloud (VPC), a Virtual Private Network (VPN), or any kind of overlay.
+- Network: A set of connected endpoints or service instances.
+That is, barring any security devices and policies, any two endpoints can communicate.
+The network may use a Virtual Private Cloud (VPC), a Virtual Private Network (VPN), or any kind of overlay.

 - Mesh: A set of workloads under a common administrative control.

-At a high level, two common patterns or use cases emerged: single mesh and mesh federation.
-As the name implies, single mesh combines multiple clusters into one unit, managed by one Istio control plane.
-It can be implemented as one “physical” control plane or as a set of control planes all synchronized with replicated configuration.
-This would typically use additional tooling, driven by shared CI/CD pipelines and/or GitOps practices.
+At a high level, two common patterns or use cases emerged—single mesh and mesh federation.
+Single mesh combines clusters into one unit that is managed by a single Istio control plane.
+Single mesh can be one “physical” control plane or a set of control planes with replicated configuration.
+This would often use tooling, driven by shared CICD pipelines or GitOps practices.

-The following diagram shows the call sequence using the multicluster support in 1.0:
+The following diagram (from istio.io) shows the call sequence using the multicluster support in 1.0: